 Sun and Moon Leg Tattoo

 A round design, like a sun and moon, will look great right above your knee on the back of your leg.
 Because gravity pulls toward that spot, a circular design will look like it’s inversely bursting out and radiating.

 Sketch-Like Leg Tattoo

-By making sure that every line in a tattoo is doubled up or filled in, you create a sketch-like design that utilizes the aesthetics of blackwork but the delicacy of minimalist.
+By making sure that every line in a tattoo is doubled up or filled in, you create a sketch-like design that uses the aesthetics of blackwork but the delicacy of minimalism.
 Although they overlap, keep the lines as crisp as possible so the ink doesn’t seem muddled.